 - Mechanic’s Liens – Applicable when the warehousekeeper performs repairs or improvements on stored goods, granting a lien to secure compensation for those services.

 Understanding these lien types aids in drafting clear warehousing agreements and mitigating financial exposure.
+Each type requires different contractual language and enforcement procedures, making it essential to identify which liens may apply to a particular warehousing arrangement before the agreement is executed.

 - Nonpayment or delayed payment by clients creates a primary risk, prompting warehouse operators to assert liens to secure outstanding fees.